3 Best Cheap VPNs for Safe Torrenting in 2021 (+ Fast Speeds!)Last Updated by Mackenzie Pringle on April 05, 2021

 - Limited bandwidth: Bandwidth is expensive so free VPNs will restrict your monthly data usage.
 The best free services offer 10GB each month (the equivalent of 500MB a day).
 Depending on your torrenting activity, you could be left with a lot of incomplete downloads.

 - Slow torrenting: Even if you’ve got enough bandwidth for torrenting, it could take several hours to finish the download.
 Free VPNs have a limited number of servers that are quickly overcrowded with other users, which slows down your internet speed.

 Free VPNs aren’t just limited when it comes to torrenting.
 While I can recommend some decent free VPNs for casual browsing, you’ll find there’s not much else you can do.
 No free (and 100% safe) VPN can unblock popular streaming services like Netflix, reliably bypass online censorship and firewalls, or offer a global server network.

 In contrast, quality VPNs allow you to safely torrent, stream, and freely browse the internet from anywhere.
-Providers like NordVPN don’t have data limits either, so you won’t have to worry about slow or unfinished downloads.
+Providers like CyberGhost don’t have data limits either, so you won’t have to worry about slow or unfinished downloads.